Chinese vehicle manufacturer BYD began delivering the first part of an electric work truck order in California.

 The Chinese company has been expanding its assembly facility to handle growing demand for electric buses and trucks of all sizes.

 Representatives from the best Trucking Companies In Texasand San Bernardino Council of Governments attended the Fontana event.
-Government entities have been working with vehicle makers and others on cleaning up freight hauling in the state tied to the harbors.
+Government entities have been working with vehicle makers and others on cleaning up freight haulage in the state tied to the harbors.
 Air pollution from cargo trucks has been a major source of air pollution in the region.

 BYD is showing interest in bringing some of its electric passenger cars to the U.S. The Chinese company is involved in the process of EPA-certifying its 2017 E6 all-electric crossover SUV.
 However, the company wouldn’t comment on whether that meant bringing these cars overseas for retail sales in the U.S.